Der-Eddy/pyepvp/README.md

 Requirements
 -------------

-First of all, you'll need Python >3.4 and some Packages from PyPI, easily installed with pip:
+First of all, you'll need Python >3.5 and some Packages from PyPI, easily installed with pip:

     pip install requests
     pip install PyExecJS
     pip install cfscrape

-You will also need to install NodeJS, if you want to bypass the Cloudflare Check
+(OPTIONAL)You will also need to install NodeJS, if you want to bypass the Cloudflare Check
 Install Instructions can be found [here](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager#debian-and-ubuntu-based-linux-distributions)